 Dennis Wiebbecke has been on the front line of the fight against PRRS for the past three years.
-As the Filter Compliance Technician at Pipestone System’s Grassland sow barn near LaPorte City in eastern Iowa, Dennis is responsible for monitoring ventilation and filtration systems at the barn.
+As the Filter Compliance Technician at Pipestone Management’s Grassland sow barn near LaPorte City in eastern Iowa, Dennis is responsible for monitoring ventilation and filtration systems at the barn.

 “We suspected that diseases were spreading from farm to farm through the air.
 No matter what other biosecurity measures we had in place, we couldn’t stop certain diseases, especially PRRS,” said Dr. Joel Nerem, Director of Health at Pipestone Veterinary Services.

-With a potential financial impact of up to $1 million per barn per outbreak, Pipestone System looked to adding filter systems to barns that would make all outside air go through filters to prevent virus particles from entering the building.
+With a potential financial impact of up to $1 million per barn per outbreak, Pipestone Management looked to adding filter systems to barns that would make all outside air go through filters to prevent virus particles from entering the building.

 “Since installing the first filters, we’ve learned more about the technology and other biosecurity practices and have been able to dramatically reduce the number of new PRRS infections in barns that had historically had one or more infections per year,” said Dr. Nerem.

 Filters were installed in the Grassland barn in 2012.
 Prior to the installation, the barn was experiencing a new PRRS infection each year.
 Since the installation, they have had no new infections.

 However, installing the filters is just the first step.
 Success depends on a commitment from employees to biosecurity.